2022 Pakistan floods: Impact

 1,739 people died, including 647 children, and an additional 12,867 were injured.
 Over 2.1 million people were left homeless because of the floods.
 These are the deadliest floods in Pakistan since 2010, when nearly 2,000 died in flooding, and the deadliest in the world since the 2020 South Asian floods.
-Around 10–12% of Pakistan was flooded; the total area of standing floodwaters peaked between July and August at approximately 32,800 mi2.
+On 29 August, Sherry Rehman, the minister of climate change, claimed that "one-third" of the country was underwater, and there was "no dry land to pump the water out", adding that it was a "crisis of unimaginable proportions".
+Her claim received widespread media coverage.
+In contrast, the UNOSAT United Nations Satellite Centre reported that 75,000km2 had been flooded (around 9% of Pakistan) with USAID stating a maximum floodwater extent of 32,800 square miles (around 10% of Pakistan).
+A BBC report estimated that around 10–12% of Pakistan was flooded; the total area of standing floodwaters peaked between July and August at approximately 32,800 mi2.
 Agricultural fields were also devastated by the flooding.

 The floods affected 33 million people in Pakistan and destroyed 897,014 houses and damaged another 1,391,467.
 1,164,270 livestock have been killed, most of them in the province of Balochistan, while destruction to 13115 km of roads and 439 bridges has impeded access across flood-affected areas.
 Over 22,000 schools were damaged or destroyed.

-Government officials estimated at least $30 billion of reconstruction costs and economic damage, equivalent to about 10% of GDP.
-A needs assessment led by the Ministry of Planning, Development and Special Initiatives and conducted jointly with the Asian Development Bank (ADB), the European Union (EU), the United Nations agencies with technical facilitation by the United Nations Development Programme (UNDP), and the World Bank concluded that damages exceed $14.9 billion.
-Economic losses were estimated to reach about $15.2 billion, and estimated needs for rehabilitation and reconstruction in a resilient way are at least $16.3 billion.
+The Ministry of Finance estimated the damage of the flooding was ₨3.91 trillion (US$14.9 billion), and the economic loss was ₨3.99 trillion (US$15.2 billion).
+The government required ₨4.26 trillion (US$16.3 billion) to recover from the flooding.
+The United Nations Development Programme (UNDP) and the International Labour Organization (ILO) also concurred with the damage and the economic loss assessed by the government of Pakistan.
+However, another assessment done by the World Bank and the Pakistan Climate Change Council claimed that the damage of the flooding stood at US$40 billion.

 Aid workers warned that lack of clean drinking water caused an increase in waterborne diseases, namely diarrhea, cholera, dengue, and malaria.
 Skin infections caused by wet conditions have also been widely reported.